Find eclectic exhibits and fashion icons in Paris

 If you’re in London on a Friday, you’ll also be able to make use of “lates” (late openings) at many venues.

 Catch the latest exhibition at Tate Modern, which stays open until late on Fridays and Saturdays.
 As well as blockbusters shows, this gallery on the south side of the Thames also houses free-to-enter collections of modern and contemporary art.
-Don’t miss the chance to become immersed in live art at The Tanks.
+Don’t miss the return of Olafur Eliasson (Jul 11-Jan 5) and his thought-provoking installations.

 Alternatively, encounter Alexander McQueen dresses, 1960s fashion and sparkling jewelry at the Victoria and Albert Museum; see more world-class art at the National Gallery or Royal Academy of Arts; or delve into thousands of years of history through incredible objects at the British Museum.